ROB GRAAFLAND

 Graafland's Italian Garden

-On 21 March 1911, the Graafland family moved from Wandre to a large rented house in St Pieter, a hamlet nearby Maastricht.
+On 21 March, 1911, the Graafland family moved from Wandre to a large rented house in St Pieter, a hamlet nearby Maastricht.
 The next eight years would be the happiest of Graafland's life and his creativity would reach its peak.
 He abandoned the Rembrandt-brown colours in which he had predominantly been painting - many paintings of the past years he destroyed - and he developed a style of his own, a romantic impressionism: sparkling, colourful, romantic compositions expressing the beauty of life which makes people happy and which they instinctively long for.
 Graafland's art embraces sun and light, joy of life and happiness.
 He was a true romantic - he expressed his feelings in his work - a devoted impressionist, a colorist whose compositions are dreamy and idyllic.
 His choice of colours is rich and brilliant, they reveal his passion for luminous colours, and some of his paintings resemble Italian impressionists.
-Hans Redeker wrote in the newspaper NRC Handelsblad of 19 September 1975 after visiting a Rob Graafland exhibition in Cultureel Centrum in Venlo: "This exhibition makes it abundantly clear that, from Graafland's work in those years, one could select a small number of masterpieces which are absolutely unique in Dutch art at the time, or even in European art."
+Hans Redeker wrote in the newspaper NRC Handelsblad of 19 September, 1975 after visiting the Rob Graafland exhibition in Cultureel Centrum in Venlo: "This exhibition makes it abundantly clear that, from Graafland's work in those years, one could select a small number of masterpieces which are absolutely unique in Dutch art at the time, or even in European art."

-Bennie Ceulen, grandson of Léon Ceulen, the last mayor of St Pieter and Rob Graafland's next door neighbour, expressed his feelings about the Italian garden in an email to the writer of this biography: "... and [I] have been a great admirer of your grandfather Robert Graafland ever since I was small.
+Bennie Ceulen, grandson of Léon Ceulen, the last mayor of St Pieter and Rob Graafland's next door neighbour, expressed his feelings about the Italian garden in an email to Graafland's elder grandson, the writer of this biography: "... and [I] have been a great admirer of your grandfather Robert Graafland ever since I was small.
 This has to do with the enthusiastic stories of my father Frans Ceulen who told me about the painter Robert Graafland and his beautiful Italian garden.
 When my father and his sister Marieke were children, they were often models for your grandfather's illustrations.
 That's why.
 Not only did he tell me about your grandmother, but also about your father Charles and your aunt Suze whom he knew very well, both of them used to walk in and out of my grandfather's farm as often as they liked ...
 Your grandfather spent his most productive years as a painter in this magnificent house."

-Charles Graafland referred to the Italian garden in a speech at a dinner for his sister on 28 December 1963: "In the middle of a round pond were sculptures, and four enormous sculptured stone lions, life-size, surrounded the pond, proud and forbidding like merciless guards.
+Charles Graafland referred to the Italian garden in a speech at a dinner for his sister on 28 December, 1963: "In the middle of a round pond were sculptures, and four enormous sculptured stone lions, life-size, surrounded the pond, proud and forbidding like merciless guards.
 The water bounced off sunrays and it seemed to turn into millions of sparkling jewels ...
 In the distance I could hear the bass voice of Joseph Joosten singing, accompanied by piano and guitar ... the pupils of the Academy walked through the iron gate into the garden to paint you under a tree ...
 I walked out of the house and just a few yards away I stopped in my tracks, stunned.
 In front of me Napoleon sat on a colossal horse, his hand in his waistcoat as he used to do, and next to him stood a little girl wearing a long yellow dress with a lot of lace and a large hat on her head; golden curly hair covered her shoulders.
 She looked sweet but scared.
 Then I recognised you, Suze.
 I turned my head the opposite way and saw why you were scared; a group of farmers carrying lances, pitchforks and scythes were running towards us shouting 'Revolution'.

 'Suze', I said, 'what's the meaning of all this?'